tortoise/tortoise-orm/docs/index.rst

 Tortoise ORM supports the following features:

-* Designed to be used in an existing project:
-    * Testing framework uses existing Python Unittest framework, just requires that ``initializer()`` and ``finalizer()`` gets called to set up and tear down the test databases.
-(See :ref:`unittest`)
-    * ORM :ref:`init_app` configures entirely from provided parameters
 * Composable, Django-inspired :ref:`models`
 * Supports relations, such as ``ForeignKeyField`` and ``ManyToManyField``
 * Supports many standard :ref:`fields`
 * Comprehensive :ref:`query_api`
 * Transactions :ref:`transactions`
+* Supports tests frameworks, see :ref:`contrib_unittest`
 * :ref:`pylint`

-If you want to contribute check out issues, or just straightforwardly create PR
+If you want to contribute, check out issues first, and then create a PR.